bjzhang/open_log/log2016linaro.markdown

 pl061 in my qemu:
 ./gpio-mockup.sh -m 9030000.pl061

+Originally, there are 5 patches.
+2 of them are merged by Linus: a6a1cf3 gpio: MAINTAINERS: Add an entry for GPIO mockup driver 0f98dd1 gpio/mockup: add virtual gpio device

+There series only include the others: tools/gpio: add gpio basic opereations tools/gpio: re-work gpio hammer with gpio operations selftest/gpio: add gpio test case

 [1] http://comments.gmane.org/gmane.linux.kernel.gpio/11883
 [2] http://www.spinics.net/lists/linux-gpio/msg11700.html
 [2] http://www.spinics.net/lists/linux-gpio/msg16255.html

 Changes since v3:
 1. Rename the api in gpio-utils.[ch] with gpiotools.
-2. Update document of function according to the "Documentation/kernel-docs.txt", and move it to implementation.
+2. Update in kernel document according to the "Documentation/kernel-docs.txt", and move it to implementation.
 3. Remove useless label of goto according to the suggestion from Michael Welling.